 Default Astra with Pro But No Modules Active

 For the next test, we’ll be testing the same site but this time, with Astra Pro theme installed, however, we will not activate any modules.

 The results for v1.8.7:

 And for v2.0:

 The number of requests, page size, and load time increased.
-It seems that just installing Astra Pro, even without activating any modules at all, added some sort of code in the theme, which is understandable, but we can see that it is still as lightweight as ever.
+It seems that just installing this WordPress theme, even without activating any modules at all, added some sort of code in the theme, which is understandable, but we can see that it is still as lightweight as ever.

-Default Astra with Astra Pro and the Majority of Modules Active
+Default Astra with Astra Pro theme and the Majority of Modules Active

-We’ll be testing the same site for the third time but this time, all modules are active, except for the following:
+We’ll be testing the same website for the third time but this time, all modules are active, except for the following:

 The reason is that we’ll need to install prerequisite plugins for these to be activated.
-Our goal here is to test the performance of only Astra and its direct Add-Ons.
+Our goal here is to test the performance of the WordPress theme and its direct Add-Ons only.

 Here’s the result for v1.8.7: